akhilandeswariVegi/CartWiz/README.md

 # Cart_Wiz
-CartHub is a React-based web application designed to simplify and enhance the online shopping experience by providing a centralized platform for managing shopping carts.
+CartWiz is a React-based web application designed to simplify and enhance the online shopping experience by providing a centralized platform for managing shopping carts.

 ## Functionality Overview:
 Cart Wiz provides a comprehensive set of features to enhance the shopping experience: